httpie/cli/docs/README.md

 #### `httpie plugins uninstall`

 Uninstall plugins from the isolated plugins directory.
-If the plugin is not installed through `httpie plugins install`, it won't uninstall it.
+If the plugin is not installed through `httpie plugins install`, it won’t uninstall it.

 ```bash
 $ httpie plugins uninstall httpie-plugin